 Please download and read the NHD Contest Rule Book cover to cover.
-Note: this is the same rule book as last year, as there are no changes to the rules for the 2016 contest.
 These are the rules set by National History Day for all participants to follow, therefore these are the HOTRHF rules.
 There are general rules for all participants, as well as specific rules for each separate category.
 Please read them all carefully.

 Also, please use the NHD Rules Verification Checklist to ensure that your students' projects follow all rules.